 The teachings of the Buddha have one core purpose: to eradicate duḥkha, a Sanskrit word often translated as ‘suffering’, but perhaps stronger than this, intended to capture all of life’s dissatisfaction, disappointment, unfulfilled hopes, and unhappiness.

-For the Buddha, alleviating duḥkha is the only thing that matters in life, and he thinks most of our suffering arises from a fundamental mismatch between how we view reality and reality itself.
 The path to ending duḥkha, therefore, lies in facing up to and correcting our false beliefs about the world.

+One of our most prominent and damaging misconceptions about reality, the Buddha thinks, is our confused notion of ‘self’.
 By deflating our conventional notion of ‘self’ and understanding what we really are, the Buddha argues, we can undermine duḥkha, and live more tranquil lives.

 On the face of it, the Buddha’s concept of anātman — i.e. no-self: you do not really exist — seems a very strange view, for our sense of self is surely one of the most familiar things to us; but there’s a lot of misunderstanding about what the Buddha really means here.
-Indeed, there is much discussion within Buddhism itself about what anātman entails.
-For the purposes of this article, we’ll explore the topic through the lens of the Buddha’s original teachings as recorded by the suttas in the Pali Canon.
+Indeed, there is much discussion within Buddhism itself about what anātman entails: a vast literature sits on top of the Buddha’s original insights, offering many different interpretations and expansions (some more hardline than others).

 Firstly, it’s important to understand the historical context in which the Buddha was operating, for he was reacting to the Brahminic tradition (a precursor to modern Hinduism) dominant in 500 BCE India.
-Within this tradition, the concept of ātman — i.e. self or soul — is crucial.
+Within this tradition, the concept of ātman — i.e. a permanent self or soul — is crucial.

-The Buddha, therefore, is not saying the convention of people doesn’t exist.
-He’s specifically targeting the Brahmin concept of ātman, which involves a persisting essence or substance of self.
-This is perhaps closer to the Christian notion of ‘soul’ than our everyday notion of ‘self’, but the Buddha’s view has important repercussions for both.
+With his concept of anātman, then, the Buddha is not necessarily denying the convention of people; he is specifically targeting the Brahmin concept of ātman, which involves a persisting essence or substance of self.
+This may make us think more of the Christian notion of ‘soul’ than our everyday notion of ‘self’, but the Buddha’s view has important repercussions for both.

-For, whether we call it soul or self, the Buddha thinks the referents of ‘I’, ‘you’, ‘he’, ‘she’ don’t really exist in the way we think they do.
-The autobiographical, continuous self — the ‘you’ of last week, yesterday, and today — is just a convention, an invented simplification, a convenient way to refer to something immeasurably more complex.
+For, whether we call it soul or self, the Buddha thinks the referents of ‘I’, ‘you’, ‘he’, ‘she’ have no real permanence: they don’t exist in the way we might think they do.

-Why does the Buddha hold this position?
-Because, when you think about it, no part of us ever stays the same: we are changing every second of every day.
+Think about it: we are changing every second of every day.
 Our thoughts, desires, moods, memories, the hair on our heads, the nails in our fingers and toes, the cells of our bodies — all is in flux.
-‘You’ refers not to some permanent substance; it’s simply a convenient way to refer to the myriad, ever-changing individual processes that, collectively, we call ‘you’.

-Sign Up NowConsider a heap of sand.
+Consider a heap of sand.
 The word ‘heap’ is simply a convenient way to refer to the fact that there are thousands of individual grains of sand stacked on top of one another.
 Take the individual grains of sand away, and nothing remains.
 The ‘heap’ was just a shorthand way of saying ‘thousands of individual grains of sand stacked on top of each other.’

 So it is with the self, the Buddha thinks.
 We use individual names and pronouns like ‘I’, ‘you’, ‘he’, ‘she’, ‘they’, and we may think that in using such words we are referring to individual, persisting entities.
 But people are not individual, persisting entities — we are composite, ever-changing entities.
-Like heaps of sand, we are nothing more than the sum of our parts.
+Like heaps of sand, we are nothing more than the sum of our shifting parts.

 A famous Buddhist text that illustrates this thinking is The Questions of King Milinda (not actually included in the original Pali Canon, but considered to be as important as the texts that do), in which the King discusses with the sage Nāgasena the question of what makes a chariot a chariot: